 Safe Driving Tips in Bad Weather

 Drivers should thoroughly clear off their cars after a snowstorm since snow and ice can fly off moving vehicles and cause other drivers to lose control.
-Driver must also be prepare their vehicles for bad weather by ensuring tires, brakes, brake lights and windshield wipers are in good condition.
+Drivers must also prepare their vehicles for bad weather by ensuring tires, brakes, brake lights, and windshield wipers are in good condition.
 In addition, drivers should operate their vehicles cautiously during bad weather by observing speed limits, reducing their speed if necessary, increasing their following distance, allowing more time to stop or make turns and know how to handle skids.
 Although some accidents are unavoidable, drivers who fail to take these precautions can be held liable in the event of an accident.

 Dedicated Inclement Weather Injury Attorney

-The law office of Michael LoGiudice routinely pursues cases against negligent parties in weather related accidents, including slip, trip and falls and automobile accidents.
+The law office of Michael LoGiudice routinely pursues cases against negligent parties in weather-related accidents, including slip, trip and falls and automobile accidents.
 We have the skills and resources that are necessary to determine the degree to which bad weather was a contributing factor.
 We work diligently to demonstrate the other party’s negligence and help our clients obtain meaningful compensation.
 If you or a loved one was injured in a weather-related accident, please fill out a contact form or call our office today for a free consultation.